reporeq/reporeq/README.md

 ## Philosophy

 Git already handles versioning, distribution, and history.
 Package managers reinvented all of this.
 This script just uses git directly.

-<100 lines.
 No dependencies beyond git and bash.

 ## Cross-Platform